ankit219302-git/cryptography/README.md

 ### - Key Storage (e.g. PKCS12)
 - Current implementation only supports key storage in KeyStore
 - Private key stored in **{keystore}.p12**
-- Public key extracted from certificate
+- Public key extracted from certificate in keystore
 - The consumer can directly pass Keystore password, or it can be read from **environment variable**
     - Example for setting env variable:
       `export KEYSTORE_PASSWORD=mysecurepassword`